 School looks different this year.
-Socializing with friends and enjoying classes carefree is something that will be different this year.
+Socializing with friends and enjoying classes carefree is something that has been different this year.
 Building community right where you live is important.
-2020 quarantine taught us that we could make do with what we had in our homes, we could explore our whereabouts, gather, and create adventure outside.
+Quarantine taught us that we could make do with what we had in our homes, we could explore our whereabouts, gather, and create adventure outside.

 There is so much beauty for children to find in the backyard, on the nature trail, or exploring a new park.
 1000 Hours Outside recently shared that 89% of kids prefer outdoor play with friends to watching television.
 There is so much natural learning to be had when we step outside of our doors and just explore.
 Children are naturally inquisitive.
 I will often hand my children an oversized magnifying glass and watch them scour the backyard for hours on end searching for things.